Moksha: Buddhism

 With release comes Nirvana (Pali: Nibbana), "blowing out", "quenching", or "becoming extinguished" of the fires of the passions and of self-view.
 It is a "timeless state" in which there is no more becoming.

-Nirvana ends the cycle of Dukkha and rebirth in the six realms of Saṃsāra (Buddhism).
+Nirvana ends the cycle of Dukkha and rebirth in the six realms of saṃsāra.
 It is part of the Four Noble Truths doctrine of Buddhism, which plays an essential role in Theravada Buddhism.
-Nirvana has been described in Buddhist texts in a manner similar to other Indian religions, as the state of complete liberation, enlightenment, highest happiness, bliss, fearless, freedom, dukkha-less, permanence, non-dependent origination, unfathomable, indescribable.
+Nirvana has been described in Buddhist texts in a manner similar to other Indian religions, as the state of complete liberation, nirvana, highest happiness, bliss, fearless, freedom, dukkha-less, permanence, non-dependent origination, unfathomable, indescribable.
 It has also been described as a state of release marked by "emptiness" and realization of non-Self.
 Such descriptions, states Peter Harvey, are contested by scholars because nirvana in Buddhism is ultimately described as a state of "stopped consciousness (blown out), but one that is not non-existent", and "it seems impossible to imagine what awareness devoid of any object would be like".